tedht/Project-SM/README.en.md

 This project was made using vscode.
 Simply adapt the .vscode json files (launch.json and tasks.json) to correspond with your devices setup of w64devkit (mainly "compilerPath", "midDebuggerPath" and "command").

-Then just run the project using the desired build mode (Debug or Run).
+Then just run the project using the desired build type (Debug or Run).

 ### Using CMake